-In Quantitative research, you can use the deductive approach for testing the hypothesis.
+In Quantitative research, you can use the deductive approach to testing the hypothesis.

 |Validation of hypothesis||In Qualitative research, You can make use of evidence for proving your hypothesis to be valid.||In Quantitative research, you can utilize statistical analysis techniques for proving the hypothesis to be valid.|

 |Finding common answers||In Qualitative research, there are fewer participants.
 You will be able to get a few answers to a research question that can help make a decision.||Qualitative research involves a large number of participants.
 You will be able to get the number of responses.
 Decision-making can be quite difficult.|

 |Incorporation of human elements||You can include Open-ended questions in the Questionnaire for enabling respondents to share their views and opinions.||In quantitative research, the survey questionnaire form mainly consists of close-ended questions.

 By facilitating such type of research you can’t get information about people’s opinions.